yorshka20/koa-demo/README.md

 ```
 pnpm prisma migrate --name init
 ```

+> !IMPORTANT: since we have already migrated the verceldb to sync with our prisma scheme, this step can be skipped.

 we use a [vercel PostgreSQL](https://vercel.com/dashboard/stores) in this project. the verceldb is free but limited, so there may be updates if we run out of the resource in verceldb.